bgonzalezbustamante/COVID-19-South-America/docs/README.md

 The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://github.com/bgonzalezbustamante/COVID-19-South-America/blob/master/CCBY40.md), and the underlying code used to format and display that content is licensed under an [MIT license](https://github.com/bgonzalezbustamante/COVID-19-South-America/blob/master/LICENSE.md).

+The above implies that both material and underlying code may be shared, reused, adapted as long as appropriate acknowledgement is given.

 ## Contribute

 Contributions are entirely welcome.
 You just need to [open an issue](https://github.com/bgonzalezbustamante/COVID-19-South-America/issues/new) with your comment or idea.